yaahc/displaydoc/README.md

       “enum: variant”.
 When added to an enum, the doc comment on the enum becomes mandatory.
 When added to any other type, it has no effect.

+- In case you want to have an independent doc comment, the `#[displaydoc("...")` atrribute may be used on the variant or struct to override it.

 <br>

 ## FAQ